A-Lom/Illustr8/README.md

 ===
 ©Copyright 2009 All images and concepts on the site are protected under international copyright laws [More Info](http://illustr8.co.nz/)

+I have permission by their creator to use in this project

 Gallery
 ===
 The gallery is protected under a [MIT](https://github.com/dimsemenov/Magnific-Popup/blob/master/LICENSE) licence